JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

     image: /assets/images/deepLearningNotes.jpg
 ---

-# Note: This is an initial draft and not the final version

 When I first learned about neural networks in grad school, I asked my professor if there were any rules of thumb for choosing architectures and hyperparameters.
 I half expected his reply of “well, kind of, but not really” – there are a lot more choices for neural networks than there are for other machine learning algorithms after all!
 I kept thinking about this when reading through [Ian Goodfellow, Yoshua Bengio, and Aaaron Courville’s Deep Learning](https://www.deeplearningbook.org/) book, and decided to compile a list of rules of thumbs listed throughout this book.
 As it turns out, there are a lot of them (especially since there are a lot of types of neural networks and tasks they can accomplish).
 The funny thing is that a lot of these rules of thumb aren’t very heavily established – deep learning is still a relatively new active area of research, so a lot of ones listed below are just things that researchers may have recently discovered.
 Beyond that, there are a lot of areas in this book where the authors will either state (in more academic terms) “we don’t really know why this works, but we can see that it does” or “we know this isn’t the best way, but it is an active area of research and we don’t know any better ways at the moment”.

 Below are the more practical notes that I have taken throughout reading [Deep Learning](https://www.deeplearningbook.org/).
 I included a TL:DR at the top to hit on the most important points, and I’d recommend skipping to **Section 10: Practical Methodology** for some of the more important parts.